This post may contain affiliate links which won’t change your price but will share some commission.

 That’s why I like to make pressure cooker broccoli.
 When I steam broccoli in the Instant Pot, there’s no guesswork about timing.
 It comes out just how I want it every time.

-You can use a regular steamer basket like you’d use in a pot on the stove.
+In addition to the Instant Pot, you can use a regular steamer basket like you’d use in a pot on the stove to cook the broccoli.

 Here are some other topping ideas for steamed broccoli.